2.16 Provision and Contingencies

 The disclosures as required under revised Indian Accounting Standard 19 on "Employee Benefits" are as follows:

-The following table sets out the funded status of the defined benefit schemes and the amount recognized in the financial statements:
+The following table sets out the funded status of the defined benefit schemes and the amount recognised in the financial statements:

 Segregation of assets (except trade receivable) into secondary segments has not been done as all the assets are located and used in India and the Company is of the view that it is not practical to reasonably allocate such assets and an ad-hoc allocation will not be meaningful.